cn0047/stash/ed/t/programming/solid.md

     * No method should override an implemented method.
     * All variable instantiation requires the implementation of a Creational pattern as the Factory Method or the Factory pattern, or the more complex use of a Dependency Injection framework.

-Problems:

-OCP - code base may contain leftover classes.